FOUNDER

 MORGANE

 Morgane is responsible for communications at the Fonderie Darling.
 After obtaining a bachelor's degree in art history at Concordia University, she embarked on a rich professional path that allowed her to develop an interest in the public's experience.
 She worked in communication at the Galerie Trois Points, was responsible for the urban beekeeping experience at Alvéole, then cultural mediator at SSENSE Montreal.
-Morgane has also contributed to various artistic projects, including the Bruno Sport Bar Biennale (2019) and the catalog of the exhibition Material Trace at the FOFA gallery (2018).
+Morgane has also contributed to various artistic projects, including the Bruno Sport Bar Biennale (2019) and the catalog of the exhibition Material Trace at the FOFA Gallery (2018).

 NICO